Kalle Anka & C:o: 1970s and 80s: Carl Barks appreciation

 In the early 70s, as Carl Barks retired from Disney comics work, publishers began to recognize the unique attachment that readers felt for his Duck stories.
-A series of hardcover albums began in 1974 called Kalle Ankas Bästisar (Donald Duck's Best Friends), subtitled Gamla goda serier ur Kalle Anka & C:o (Old good comics from Kalle Anka & C:o) which collected Barks' short stories, in the order that they were printed in Europe.
+A series of hardcover albums began in 1974 called Kalle Ankas Bästisar (Donald Duck's Best Friends), subtitled Gamla goda serier ur Kalle Anka & C:o (Good old comics from Kalle Anka & C:o) which collected Barks' short stories, in the order that they were printed in Europe.
 The set was also published in Denmark, Finland, the Netherlands and Norway.
 Curiously, Barks' name wasn't used in the series; his stories were originally published without attribution, and his name was only discovered by fans in the 1960s.
 38 books were published from 1974 to 1994.

 In 1984, another set of Carl Barks books was released, this time printed in the order that they were originally published in America.
 These books were originally titled Kalle Anka: ett urval äventyr av Carl Barks för första gången i Sverige (Donald Duck: a selection of stories by Carl Barks for the first time in Sweden), but they're known to fans as Kalle Anka Guldbok (Donald Duck's Gold Books) because of their gold-colored covers.
-Starting with the third book, the subtitle changed to Gamla, goda aventyr av Carl Barks (Old, good stories by Carl Barks).
+Starting with the third book, the subtitle changed to Gamla, goda äventyr av Carl Barks (Good old stories by Carl Barks).
 17 books were published annually from 1984 to 2000, with an extra edition of Carl Barks bästa (Best of Carl Barks) published in 2001, and Carl Barks julbook (Carl Barks Christmas Stories) in 2003.